anoma/namada/docs/src/quick-start.md

 Generating validator account key...
 ```

 You will be asked to enter encryption passwords to generate a validator account key, consensus key and a staking reward account key.
-After entering the encryption password and a decryption password for the "example-established" account's key, the transaction should be added to the mempool.
+After entering the encryption password and a decryption password for the "example-established" account's key, the transaction should be added to the mempool and applied in a future block.

 ```shell
 ➜ Transaction added to mempool: Response { code: Ok, data: Data([]), log: Log("Mempool validation passed"), hash: transaction::Hash(F61D3D73CE7EFCC2021940A75B713C499D4942F820F6EC0F7924B70E7F2E751A) }